-What I learned from going to the airport during the height of Covid panic
+What I learned from going to the airport during Covid-19

 Flying has always been a little terrifying from an infection control standpoint

 As I stand in line for security, my eyes flit to the warning sign beside me.
 A drawing of a pregnant woman has been crossed out next to a silhouette of a giant mosquito.
 If it's at scale, we're all going to die.
 The words say "Zika causes birth defects."
 I remember Zika.
 In my cush bubble of suburbia, it's nothing but a bad dream, but in other parts of the world, it's still a dark spectre.

 About five feet forward is a sign that warns about MERS.
 I don't think I even knew to worry about that one.
 I pull out my phone and am instantly educated about how scary MERS actually is.
 When a hospital in Korea failed to recognize they had a case of it, one patient managed to spread the illness to 36 people before anyone knew what was happening.
 From there, 675 were identified as having been exposed to the virus.
 They called the first patient a Superspreader.

 A man coughs behind me and I can see people shifting uncomfortably all around us.
 Is he a superspreader?
 The last sign beside the security line is brand new.
 It tells me to stand five feet behind the person in front of me.
 This one is about the newest coronavirus.
 The sign itself is newer, glossier, and positioned at the front of the line.
 I shift, trying to make room, but by the time any of us had seen this sign, we're already bunched up like sardines.

 I'm flying during the height of COVID-19 panic, but I'm also learning that I should have been panicked a long, long time before now.

 While the line of travelers has managed to space out through the security gates, they come back together in the line for Starbucks.
 I start scrolling through the news about COVID-19.
 Is it like MERS, which has a death rate of around 65%?